-Notes: Lending margins are measured as the difference between MFIs' interest rates for new business loans and a weighted average rate of new deposits from households and NFCs.
+Notes: Lending margins are measured as the difference between MFls' interest rates for new business loans and a weighted average rate of new deposits from households and NFCs.
+In this chart, new deposits refer to deposits with agreed maturity.
 For non-euro area countries, rates for loans and deposits in both euro and the national currency are taken into account.
-For UK, only loans and deposits in national currency are included in the calculation.
 For euro area countries, rates refer to loans granted to euro area residents, whereas for non-euro area countries rates refer to loans granted to domestic residents.
-Data for CZ is currently under revision.

-3.6 Lending margins of MFIs - loans to NFCs (EU; percentage points)
+3.6 Lending margins of MFIs - loans to NFCs

+(EU; percentage points)

 Notes: Lending margins are measured as the difference between MFIs' interest rates for new business loans and a weighted average rate of new deposits from households and NFCs.
+In this chart, new deposits refer to deposits with agreed maturity.
 For non-euro area countries, rates for loans and deposits in both euro and the national currency are taken into account.
-For UK, only loans and deposits in national currency are included in the calculation.
 For euro area countries, rates refer to loans granted to euro area residents, whereas for non-euro area countries rates refer to loans granted to domestic residents.
-Data for CZ is currently under revision.

-3.7 Changes in credit standards for loans to households (for house purchase) (Sample of euro area countries; net percentages; last observation: Q3 2020)
+3.7 Changes in credit standards for loans to households (for house purchase) (Sample of euro area countries; net percentages; last observation: Q3 2021)

 Notes: Net percentages of banks contributing to the tightening of standards over the previous three months.
 The last observation refers to the quarter in which the most recent BLS was published.
-3.8 Changes in credit standards for loans to NFCs (Sample of euro area countries; net percentages; last observation: Q3 2020)
+3.8 Changes in credit standards for loans to NFCs (Sample of euro area countries; net percentages; last observation: Q3 2021)

 Notes: Net percentages of banks contributing to the tightening of standards over the previous three months.
 The last observation refers to the quarter in which the most recent BLS was published.
-3.9 Option-adjusted spreads on euro area corporate bonds (euro area; percentages; last observation: 9 Sep.
-2020)
+3.9 Option-adjusted spreads on euro area corporate bonds (euro area; percentages; last observation: 8 Sep.
+2021)